Last updated: May 4, 2026

 IndependentChoices

 - What it is: Arkansas’s self-directed personal assistance program.
-The senior, or an approved representative, hires and manages the worker instead of using a traditional agency.
+The senior, or an approved representative, hires and manages the worker instead of using only a traditional agency.

-- Who can get it or use it: Adults age 18 and older who already receive Medicaid in a category that covers personal care, or who are already in ARChoices, and who can direct care themselves or through a representative.
+- Who can get it or use it: Adults age 18 and older who receive Medicaid in a category that covers personal care, or who are in ARChoices, and who can direct care themselves or through a representative.

 - How to apply or use it: If the senior already has ARChoices, ask the DHS nurse to refer the case to IndependentChoices.
 If the senior has Medicaid but not ARChoices, call 1-866-710-0456 and ask how to start self-direction.